ami-iit/matio-cpp/README.md

 - macOS: ``brew install libmatio``
 - Windows, via [``vcpkg``](https://github.com/microsoft/vcpkg): ``vcpkg install --triplet x64-windows matio``

+[`Eigen`](https://eigen.tuxfamily.org/index.php) is an optional dependency.
+If available, some conversions are defined.

 For running the tests, it is necessary to install [`Catch2`](https://github.com/catchorg/Catch2).
 Where supported, [``valgrind``](https://valgrind.org/) can be installed to check for memory leaks.

 ## Linux/macOS